doopees/raytracer/README.md

 # raytracer
-My second try at coding a ray tracer.
-This time in C++.
+Trying to code a ray tracer as a hands-on way to learn C++.